So just how hard is the MCAT? If you want the short answer, here it is:

 But the MCAT is a different beast.

-Because the length of the test is so long and the content is so intense, you’ll need some mental endurance if you want to get your best possible score.
+Because the MCAT is so long and the content is so intense, you’ll need some mental endurance if you want to get your best possible score.

 You see, the MCAT takes 7.5 hours to complete on average.
 This is a long time to spend focusing on a test.